WALEXXY/MS365-ProjectTasks/Use Case 3 Solution.md

 - Set policy settings (Documents, Emails, Meetings, Fabric & Power BI) > Next
 - Set Policy Name > Next
 - Review & Confirm policy settings > Submit > Done

+## 4. Enabling Litigation Hold for a User Mailbox
+Litigation Hold ensures that emails and other mailbox items are preserved indefinitely or for a specified period, even if a user tries to delete them.
+This is crucial for compliance investigations, legal disputes, or regulatory audits.

+## Steps to enable Litigation Hold for a User Mailbox for *Sholz Financials*:
+- Sign in to the Exchange admin center (EAC)
+- Navigate to Recipients > Mailboxes.
+- In the list of mailboxes, select the user mailbox/shared mailbox (Sholz Financials)
+- On the flyout pane, select Others > Manage litigation hold
+- On the Manage litigation hold pane, enable ‘litigation hold’ (This brings out dialog boxes to be filled such as ‘Hold Duration’ and ‘Reason for the hold’ which are to be filled)
+- Click Save to apply changes